Blu3J4x/Grabipy/README.md

 ### Prerequisites

 To run this script, you need to have **Python 3** installed.
 The script also requires several third-party libraries.
-It will automatically check for and prompt you to install these dependencies on the first run.
+It will automatically check for and prompt you to install these dependencies on the first run, this can take up to 10 mins.
 The dependencies are:

   * `python-docx`: For parsing `.docx` files.
   * `pdfplumber`: For extracting text from `.pdf` documents.